Ravens, Jackson takes on Brady, undefeated Pats in Week 9 | Federal News Network

 Lamar Jackson is off to a sensational start with his arm and his legs, putting up eye-popping numbers in his second NFL season.
 The Baltimore quarterback knows he has a long way to go, though, to become great.

-He’ll see Exhibit A across from him on the other sideline when the Ravens host Tom Brady and the undefeated New England Patriots on Sunday night in one of the more intriguing matchups of Week 9.
+He’ll see Exhibit A on the other sideline when the Ravens host Tom Brady and the undefeated New England Patriots on Sunday night in one of the more intriguing matchups of Week 9.

 “Tom Brady is definitely the one at the top,” Jackson said.
 “He has six Super Bowls.
 He’s definitely the GOAT, definitely.”